Flo-R1der/paperless-nextcloud-sync/documentation/README.md

 ## Preparation

+You may configure the [Paperless File name handling](https://docs.paperless-ngx.com/advanced_usage/#file-name-handling) first.
+The PDF files in Paperless are named based on their internal ID which didn't tell much when transferred to Nextcloud.

 ### User and Share Settings
 For WebDAV synchronization, it is recommended to use a **dedicated account**, if possible.
-This account should be linked to the synchronization container with (effectively with read-write permissions) and configured to share the synchronized files with other users or groups with **read-only permissions**.
+This account should be linked to the synchronization container (effectively with read-write permissions) and configured to share the synchronized folder/files with other users or groups with **read-only permissions**.
 This ensures that no changes are made to the PDF files and makes it easier to trace which files are controlled by Paperless.
 To create a new user, log in as an administrator, navigate to the User Administration, and follow [the official guide](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/user_configuration.html#creating-a-new-user).

 <details>